DavidWittman/ansible-redis/README.md

 This will configure the Sentinel nodes to monitor the master we created above using the identifier `master01`.
 By default, Sentinel will use a quorum of 2, which means that at least 2 Sentinels must agree that a master is down in order for a failover to take place.
 This value can be overridden by setting the `quorum` key within your monitor definition.
 See the [Sentinel docs](http://redis.io/topics/sentinel) for more details.

 Along with the variables listed above, Sentinel has a number of its own configurables just as Redis server does.
-These are prefixed with `redis_sentinel_`, and are enumerated in the **Configurables** section below.
+These are prefixed with `redis_sentinel_`, and are enumerated in the **Role Variables** section below.

 ## Installing redis from a source file in the ansible role